 With this background, we mind, we thought of releasing WiFi Profile Manager – a freeware that will help you continue to perform the same functions the same way.

 WiFi Profile Manager is a simple tool to view your Preferred Wireless Network Profiles in Windows 10/8.
 This tool tries to replace the functionality of the Wi-Fi Preferred Network dialog box.

 Over time, if you connect to a lot of different wireless networks, this list can get pretty large and at times you may wish to remove unnecessary wireless profiles, especially if these networks were public Wi-Fi at the local fast-food spot and you don’t want your laptop connecting automatically to it again.

 Do note that you are still able to create Network Profiles via Control Panel\ All Control Panel Items\ Network and Sharing Center\ Setup a new connection or network\ Manually connect to a wireless network.

-It has been designed with Windows 8 in mind, but will run on Windows 7 as well.
+Download the tool and run it as an administrator.
+It has been designed with Windows 8 in mind, but will run on Windows 7 or Windows 10 as well.

 NOTE: It appears that this freeware works for some but not for others.
 I have tried it and it worked for me – Admin.